 There is a difference between a tornado watch and a tornado warning.
 These two terms are used by the U.S. Weather Bureau, the Sheriff's Department and the public news media.

 Definitions

-Tornado Watch: Tornado expected to develop Tornado Warning: Tornado has been sighted in the area
+Tornado Watch: Tornado Warning: Tornado may develop Tornado has been sighted in the area

 Safety Procedures